julissan/FrontendMasters-JavaScript-From-Fundamentals-to-Functional-JS-v2/Notas.md

         When making an assignment, primitive types will get passed a value, but non-primitive values get passed by reference (changing a property of an object will change other references in functions, objects, etc. to that property).

         To avoid errors, is recommended that instead of modifying a data structure, just create a copy and then pass it so when you update the original data structure, your code won't change in unexpected ways.

+    Arrays:

+        Array is a subtype of object, that means they are objects and as such it have its own propertys and methods.
+        (Array.length, Array.push(), etc).

+        Bracket Notation: The "[]" that you use with an array what it really makes is turn the number of the position in the array(f.e. array[0]) and turning it and making it a property, just that the notation you usually use is different(easier to read).
+However, besides beaing propertys, you can access the positions of an array using the dot notation, you have to use the bracket notation you usually use.